The 9 Most Common Marriage Problems

 Fix it: To get past dry spell couples need to identify problem areas in their marriage and work through them to become physically comfortable with each other again.

 3. Disregarding boundaries

-Trying to change your partner is a personal invasion, and when it happens, the victimized partner will feel disrespected, hurt, or even angry.
+Trying to change your partner is a personal invasion, and when it happens, the victimised partner will feel disrespected, hurt, or even angry.

 Often times, overstepping someone’s personal boundaries is done intentionally, with a mission in mind.
 This type of behaviour stomps on the very idea of mutual respect, and the end result will likely be revengeful or withdrawal from the attacked partner.
 It’s hard to feel love, and be open with one another.